peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 .

-<a id="CompareToTotalMagnitude_PeterO_Numbers_EFloat"></a>
+<a id="CompareToTotal_PeterO_Numbers_EFloat"></a>
-### CompareToTotalMagnitude
+### CompareToTotal

-    public int CompareToTotalMagnitude(
+    public int CompareToTotal(
         PeterO.Numbers.EFloat other);

-Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
+Compares the values of this object and another object, imposing a total ordering on all possible values.
 In this method:

  * For objects with the same value, the one with the higher exponent has a greater "absolute value".

- * Negative zero and positive zero are considered equal.
+ * Negative zero is less than positive zero.

  * Quiet NaN has a higher "absolute value" than signaling NaN.
 If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".

  * NaN has a higher "absolute value" than infinity.

  * Infinity has a higher "absolute value" than any finite number.

+ * Negative numbers are less than positive numbers.

 <b>Parameters:</b>